lolikuru/ESPruino/README.md

 PWM pins Fade\

 # Fish_feed branch (4mb with OTA and spiffs)
-1. delete all pinout confiuration\
+1. delete all pinout confiuration
-2. delete no used icons\
+2. delete no used icons
-3. delete off alarms\
+3. delete off alarms
-4. change device page for feed configurations\
+4. change device page for feed configurations
-5. add authorise page\
+5. add authorise page
-6. change access for all pages\
+6. change access for all pages
+7. used simple coockies for web pages
-7. add driver for uln2003 drivers\
+8. add driver for uln2003 drivers
-8. add OTA function for easy firmware download\
+9. add OTA function for easy firmware download
-9. commented or deleted all no use function and parameters\
+10. commented or deleted all no use function and parameters